 5.3.5.
-TCPIP\$SMTP_FROM and the Return-Path: Header
+TCPIP\$SMTP\FROM and the Return-Path: Header

 The address you define is used for the Return-Path: mail header.
 The Return-Path: header is used to bounce undeliverable mail.
 Note that the version of the text used for the Return-Path: header is stripped of comments (such as the personal name string) and always has a domain string.
-For more information about the domain name that is supplied, see Section 5.3.3.
+For more information about the domain name that is supplied, see Section 5.3.3, "Appending a Substitute Domain String".